JJU115/CHIP8-Emulator/README.md

 This is an academic software project completed for a course on computer architecture.
 It intends to simulate an 8-bit processor capable of executing instructions from the CHIP-8 language.

 Rather than abstract emulation it models physical hardware components and their interactions as accurately as possible to execute CHIP-8 ROMs.
+For full reference on the working details consult the final_project_report.pdf file.

 <h2>To run</h2>
  <p>